Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Conclusion

 Two specialisations of our framework are the topic of successor papers.
-The first one restricts our approach to linear systems of differential equations, where exponential solutions exist and can be computed with standard methods from linear algebra.
-The second one specialises the predicate transformer semantics to algebraic variants of Hoare logics and to refinement calculi for hybrid programs along the lines of previous components for traditional while-programs~\cite{GomesS16}.
+The first one restricts our approach to linear systems of differential equations, where exponential solutions exist and can be computed with standard methods from linear algebra~\cite{Munive20}.
+The second one~\cite{FosterMS20} specialises the predicate transformer semantics to algebraic variants of Hoare logics and to refinement calculi for hybrid programs along the lines of previous components for traditional while-programs~\cite{ArmstrongGS16}.
+This shows that our denotational semantics for hybrid programs are compatible with any Hoare logic, which constitutes another significant conceptual simplification relative to $\dL$ and KeYmaera X.

-Beyond that we expect that a recent formalisation of Poincar\'e maps with Isabelle~\cite{ImmlerT19} will allow us to extend our framework to discrete dynamical systems and more computational approaches to hybrid systems.
+Beyond that we expect that a recent formalisation of Poincar\'e maps with Isabelle~\cite{ImmlerT19} might allow us to extend our framework to discrete dynamical systems and more computational approaches to hybrid systems.

-Finally, differential-algebraic systems of equations~\cite{HairerW96}, which mix differential equations and algebraic equations, and partial differential equations~\cite{John86} are important for many applications in control engineering and physics.
-Extending our approach most probably requires significant background work on mathematical components with Isabelle.
-While, in both settings, some simple cases can be reduced to systems of ODEs, numerical methods, for instance Runge-Kutta, are usually needed to work with such systems.
+Moreover, differential-algebraic systems of equations~\cite{HairerW96}, which mix differential equations and algebraic equations, and partial differential equations~\cite{John86} are important for many applications in control engineering and physics.
+Extending our approach is likely to require significant background work on mathematical components with Isabelle.
+While, in both settings, some simple cases can be reduced to systems of ODEs, numerical methods are usually needed for working with such systems.
 Whether the workflow of mathematicians, physicists and engineers with such more computational approaches can be approximated easily with Isabelle remains to be seen.

+Finally, much work is needed to transform our framework into an applicable verification tool for hybrid systems.
+First steps have meanwhile been taken~\cite{FosterGMS21} with respect to more refined hybrid stores and a more user-friendly specification language for hybrid programs and their correctness properties, as already mentioned.
+More important, however, seems the integration of external solvers and decision procedures, to which much work in the hybrid systems community has already been devoted~\cite{FultonMBP17,LiuZZ11,RebihaMM15,SassiGS14,SogokonMTCP19}.
+Such procedures already increase the proof automation of KeYmaera X and we foresee no reason why similar integrations should not lead to similar benefits within our own framework.